ark-network/arkdev.info/docs/intro.md

 ### 🤔 Why Ark?

 Bitcoin is the world's most secure and censorship-resistant blockchain.
 However, it's not the fastest or the cheapest.
 Ark is a layer-two protocol designed to scale Bitcoin transactions.
-It uses a shared UTXO model for off-chain payments through an intermediary server that cannot access your funds.
+It uses a shared UTXO model for off-chain transactions through an intermediary server that cannot access your funds.

 ### 🧐 Does Ark require covenants?